Fire Point (Ukrainian firm): FP-7.x

+missile.
+This version of the FP-7 is an anti-ballistic missile with the same function as the well-known Patriot missile, to intercept and destroy incoming ballistic missiles.
+The missile is designed to destroy ballistic missiles by the use of a kill vehicle with an estimated speed of 1500–2000 m/s and a length of 7.25 m.
+The missile is part of the European Freyja anti-ballistic missile program; it has open architecture and can be used with several European targeting radars, including Saab Giraffe 8A/4A, Thales Ground Master 400 and Hensoldt TRML-4D radars.
+Firepoint announced plans to work with the German company Diehl Defence on guidance.

 Product announcements

+Fire Point FP-7 and FP-9 ballistic missile mock-ups at MSPO 2026 in Kielce, Poland.

 On 4 September 2025, at the MSPO defense exhibition in Poland, Fire Point unveiled two new ballistic missile systems, designated FP-7 and FP-9, alongside plans for air defense systems.
 Both missiles ascend into high trajectories before descending on their targets, making their high terminal speeds a challenge for most air defense systems.

-The FP-7 is a tactical ballistic missile with an operational range of up to 200 km, a top speed of approximately 1,500 m/s, and a warhead weighing around 150 kg.
-The missile can remain in flight for up to 250 seconds and achieves an estimated accuracy (circular error probable, CEP) of about 14 m when launched from ground-based platforms for operational strikes.

 The FP-9 is a short-range ballistic missile capable of striking targets up to 855 km away, with a velocity up to 2,200 m/s and an 800 kg warhead.
 It can reach altitudes of around 70 km and maintains an accuracy of roughly 20 m, targeting high-value assets deep within enemy lines.

+On 20 June 2026, President Zelenskyy said a new Fire Point drone could hit targets at a distance of 3000 km.

 Operations

 Fire Point's manufacturing occurs in concealed facilities to mitigate the risk of Russian air attacks.
 The company employs over 500 personnel, including engineers, technicians, and support staff.
-It works closely with Ministry of Defence of Ukraine and domestic military research institutes on system integration and battlefield feedback loops.
+It works closely with the Ministry of Defence of Ukraine and domestic military research institutes on system integration and battlefield feedback loops.